Reserve Officer Training Corps (ROTC) Programs

 Because the scholarship program varies year to year according to budgets and the needs of the Air Force, interested applicants should contact the Department of Aerospace Studies at 817-257-7461 or www.afrotc.com for current scholarship information.

 Upon successful completion of the AFROTC program

-and baccalaureate or graduate degree, a student will be commissioned
+and baccalaureate (or graduate degree), a cadet is commissioned

 More detailed information about the Air Force

 ROTC program is available through the Department of Aerospace